ANTONINEUTRON/takesavenue_webapp/README.md

 # TakesAvenue Backend

-A backend for TakesAvenue, powering social banter tokenization on Solana.
+A backend for TakesAvenue, powering social banter tokenization on Sonic and Solana.

+link to the flutter app: https://github.com/antonineutron/takesavenue

 ## Tech Stack